jackeichen/pydiskcmd/README.md

   download_fw                 Download firmware to target disk version                     Shows the program version help                        Display this help

+The following are pysata cli management interface: cli-info                    Shows pysata information cli-autocmd                 Enable or Update the command completion

 See 'pysata help <command>' or 'pysata <command> --help' for more information on a sub-command
 ```